17 September 2022

 Kolmakov Aashu used to be a collective farm during Soviet times.
 We learn about life under the Moscow bosses as we walk through the village.
 Life was hard and difficult adjustments were required after the independence in 1991.
 State owned property had to be dolled out to approximately 1000 new private citizens.
 Villagers worked with what they had, struggled, survived, and ultimately began to thrive.

 After lunch, always more food than we can eat, we are picked up by the school bus and taken to a private school.
 This school and 14 others around the valley were funded by the owner of the guest house where we lodge.
 (The state will not allow us to visit a public school.
 The uniformed boy I met in the village yesterday is from the public school .)
-Children ply and pay about $800 yearly tuition, consists of all grades, is large and constructed to be bright and airy.
-Facilities include gym, computer room, large bright classrooms, and colorful art and posters adorn every wall.
+Children apply and pay about $800 yearly tuition, classes consist of all grades, and rooms are large and constructed to be bright and airy.
+Facilities include gym, computer room, large classrooms, and colorful art and posters adorn every wall.
 There is also a dormitory for about 30 students who board Monday thru Friday because of distance from home.
 Teachers and students enjoy small classes of 10-15 and study a variety of subjects including English 3 times a week.
 This is a very nice environment for learning.

 The afternoon found us boarding a horse cart and riding to the local “polo field.”
 There we watch a Buzkashi game, or what one calls a totally riotous equestrian game of “goat pulling.”
 The Kyrgyz have a long tradition as horsemen and everyone probably has a goat.
 The goal is for opposing teams of horsemen to ride as fast and forcefully as possible in order place a goat carcass in the goal.
 The woolly goat, always a male and weighing around 60 lbs, thankfully is dead, decapitated of head and feet.
 The melee of man and horses is serious business.